payu-org/payu/docs/source/usage.rst

 https://github.com/ACCESS-NRI/access-om3-configs/tree/release-MC_25km_jra_ryf

-the default repository name would be ``access-om3-configs``.
-It does not make sense to use this as the control directory name.
-The repository is named for it's function, which is to curate and release *all* ACCESS-OM3 configurations.
+The default repository name would be ``access-om3-configs``.
+It is not recommended to directly use this as the control directory name, since the default repository name is to curate and release *all* ACCESS-OM3 configurations.

-Similarly the branch that would being cloned (``release-MC_25km_jra_ryf``) is named to make it unique in the repo which collects and curates *all* ACCESS-OM3 configurations.
+Similarly, the branch that would be cloned (``release-MC_25km_jra_ryf``) is named to make it unique in the repo which collects and curates *all* ACCESS-OM3 configurations.
-In this case a modified version of the branch name is a better *control directory*
-name: ``access-om3-MC_25km_jra_ryf`` to indicate this is a set of ACCESS-OM3 25km global Ocean Sea-Ice simulations using JRA55 repeat-year forcing.
+In this case, a modified version of the branch name is a better *control directory* name, e.g., ``access-om3-MC_25km_jra_ryf``, indicating that this is a set of ACCESS-OM3 25km global Ocean Sea-Ice simulations using JRA55 repeat-year forcing.

-As an example use case, consider a set of experiments to explore the effect of modifying mixing parameters, requiring a control experiment, an experiment where an amount of subtracted from the mixing parameter, and another where the same amount is added.
+As an example use case, consider a set of experiments to explore the effect of modifying mixing parameters.
+This might require a control experiment, an experiment where an amount is subtracted from the mixing parameter, and another where the same amount is added.
 Example branch names for a such a set of experiments could
 be: ``control``, ``mix_plus``, ``mix_minus``.